 Neurophysiologists have recognized that low serotonin levels can trigger depression.2 It can also cause anxiety and aggressive behavior.
-Only when there is enough L-tryptophan in the body can the brain with the help of natural mood Make serotonin in the human body and facts about the Increase serotonin levels.
+Only when there is enough L-tryptophan in the body can the brain with the help of natural mood Make serotonin and Increase serotonin levels.

 A study by the Neurobehavioral Research Laboratory in San Antonio, Texas found that one L-tryptophan deficiency is responsible for mental and physical illnesses as well as sleep disorders in their subjects.
 It was also found that tryptophan can help treat nighttime sleep disorders.

 With the increased formation of serotonin and the increase in serotonin levels In humans, the body's own secretion of the sleep hormone melatonin formed in the pineal gland can be stimulated.

 The improved sleep quality at night not only reduced the occurrence of mood swings - the increased formation of serotonin could also contribute to a reduction in stress through the restful night.

 As soon as you continuously consume the essential amino acid with food, you can regulate your sleep rhythm naturally and prevent a tryptophan deficiency and the associated sleep disorders.

 After dark, the blood-brain barrier can be crossed even better and ensure that the pineal gland produces the hormone melatonin, which is necessary for healthy sleep.

 If you start your day well rested, you can increase your tryptophan level as well as your mental performance and promote healthy sleep.